 Digression: About the Windows DriverStore

 Before I run down the various and interesting capabilities that RAPR.exe brings to the table, I’ll excerpt a little bit from Microsoft Docs, where a Hardware Dev Center article entitled “Driver Store” (last updated Apr 20, 2017) provides a pretty complete overview of this Windows facility.
 The driver store is a trusted collection of Microsoft-supplied and third-party driver packages that Windows maintains “in a secure location on the local hard disk” (or storage device, for the vast majority that now uses SSDs instead of spinners).
-Only driver packages from the this Driver Store, which may be found at %windir%\System32\DriverStore\FileRepository on Win10 systems, can be installed for a Windows device.
+Only driver packages from the Driver Store, which may be found at %windir%\System32\DriverStore\FileRepository on Win10 systems, can be installed for a Windows device.
 This driver handling approach goes back to Windows Vista, and continues through to the most current versions available today.

 When a driver package is copied into the DriverStore, all files get copied, including the INF file and all other files that the INF references.
 Thus, all files in the driver package are needed to successfully complete device installation.
 Copying a driver package to the DriverStore is called staging, where a driver package must be staged to the aforementioned folder before is may be used to install any devices.
 Along the way, the driver package must be verified and validated.
 Verification ensures software integrity and involves verifying the package’s digital signature.
-Validation involves checking the current user’s permissions to install the driver package, and checking that the INF file for the driver package is valid (MS doc says “syntactically correct” which obviously involves parsing and checking against a syntax model) and that all files referenced in the INF file are present and accounted for in the driver package.
+Validation involves checking the current user’s permissions to install the driver package, and checking that the INF file for the driver package is valid (the MS doc says “syntactically correct” which obviously involves parsing and checking against a syntax model) and that all files referenced in the INF file are present and accounted for in the driver package.

 DriverStore Explorer at Work